sjohann81/urest/README.md

 # uREST - A simple protocol for REST operations over UDP

 The protocol is based on a request/response model, and can be seen as a reduced and much simplified version of the Constrained Application Protocol (CoAP).
-Applications of this protocol include systems where memory is a limited resource, such as sensor networks and home appliances.
+Applications of this protocol include systems where memory is a limited resource, such as sensor networks, home appliances and machine-to-machine (M2M).
 In this protocol, a client/server model is used and entities are referenced as *initiator* and *responder* respectively.

 ## Initiator